How to move to the Netherlands

 Language and community

-Even though nearly everyone speaks English, learning Dutch helps you connect.
-Many municipalities offer free or low-cost integration courses, especially if you’re here long term.
+Even though nearly everyone speaks English, learning Dutch helps you connect socially and professionally.
+Many municipalities offer free or low-cost integration courses, especially for long-term residents.

 • Volunteering is another pathway.
-It’s a great way to practice Dutch, give back, and meet locals outside the expat bubble.
+It's a great way to practice Dutch, give back, and meet locals.

 Workplace culture

 Dutch workplaces may surprise you with their direct communication style.
-People say what they mean and make themselves clear, without being rude.
+People say what they mean without excessive politeness or hedging — this isn't rudeness, it's efficiency.

-You’ll also notice a strong work-life balance, with many working four days or leaving on time to spend evenings with family.
+You'll also notice a strong work-life balance, with many working four days a week or leaving on time to spend evenings with family.
+The Dutch concept of gezelligheid (coziness, togetherness) extends to the workplace.

-Hierarchies are flat, so it’s normal to challenge ideas in meetings, even with managers.
+Hierarchies are flat, so it's normal to challenge ideas in meetings — even with senior managers.
 Once you adapt, it creates a refreshing sense of equality and openness.

 To access care, your first step is registering with a huisarts (general practitioner/GP).
-They’re the gatekeepers of the system and handle most issues.
+They're the gatekeepers of the Dutch healthcare system and handle most issues directly.

-If you need a specialist, your GP provides a referral, which is required before booking hospital care.
+If you need a specialist, your GP provides a referral (verwijsbrief), which is required before booking hospital or specialist care.

-For emergencies, call 112 or go directly to the ER, but know that Dutch hospitals prioritize urgent cases—you may wait if it’s not life-threatening.
+For emergencies, call 112 or go directly to the ER (spoedeisende hulp), but know that Dutch hospitals prioritize by urgency — you may wait if it's not life-threatening.
+For non-emergency issues outside GP hours, call the huisartsenpost (GP post).

-Pharmacies are integrated with GP systems, so prescriptions are easy to collect.
+Pharmacies are integrated with GP systems, so prescriptions are easy to collect — often your pharmacy will have them ready before you arrive.

 Learn more about public healthcare in the Netherlands.

 Your first year usually means filing your first Dutch tax return.
-Even if your employer handles monthly withholdings, you may be eligible for refunds or allowances.
+Even if your employer handles monthly withholdings (loonheffing), you may be eligible for refunds or allowances.

-When it comes to schools, you’ll need to choose between Dutch public schools and international schools:
+When it comes to schools, you'll choose between Dutch public schools and international schools:

 • Public schools are free (apart from small parental contributions) and help children integrate quickly into Dutch society.